pirate/gzint/README.md

 require adding threading to compress the int in several different ways concurrently).

-Another possible option is to try and compress all the `int`s used across an entire program, by storing some state every time a HugeInt is created, and seeing if patters exist globally that can be compressed together.
+Another possible option is to try and compress all the `int`s used across an entire program, by storing some state every time a HugeInt is created, and seeing if patterns exist globally that can be compressed together.

 ## Docs: